TrellixVulnTeam/swahilipython_SCMU/Doc/faq/design.rst

 Python 2.6 adds an :mod:`abc` module that lets you define Abstract Base Classes (ABCs).
-You can then use :func:`isinstance` and :func:`issubclass` to check whether an instance or a class implements a particular ABC.
+You can then use :func:`isinstance` and :func:`issubclass` to check whether an instance or a kundi implements a particular ABC.
 The :mod:`collections.abc` module defines a set of useful ABCs such as :class:`~collections.abc.Iterable`, :class:`~collections.abc.Container`, and :class:`~collections.abc.MutableMapping`.